 - Have worked for a business (or have been self-employed) for three of the past five years

-For 2018, a self-employed business owner may contribute the lesser of the following toward his or her own SEP IRA and/or employees’ SEP IRAs:
+For 2023, a self-employed business owner may contribute the lesser of the following toward his or her own SEP IRA or employees’ SEP IRAs:

 The IRS does not permit additional “catch-up” contributions for SEP IRAs.
 But as you can see, a SEP IRA can carry a maximum contribution limit that stands significantly higher than that of a Roth IRA.